Niedersachsen+Bremen

 Foto: Hubertus von Dressler

 At the invitation of the Lower Saxony Bremen regional association, around 30 bdla members came to this year's "Summer Festival of the Northern Lights" in the salt city, where a varied program awaited them: after a short round of introductions, the first thing to do was to explore the city.
-On the way through the so-called subsidence area, the Kalkberg nature reserve, the old town and the latest urban development projects, two representatives of the city's urban planning and green planning department and a city guide reported on the eventful history of the city and current planning challenges and tasks.
+On the way through the so-called subsidence area, the Kalkberg nature reserve, the old town and the latest urban development projects, two representatives of the city's urban planning and green planning department and a city guide reported on the city's eventful history and current planning challenges and tasks.
 The latter include considerable competition for space as a result of a steady influx of new residents, current plans and projects in the areas of climate change adaptation and mobility transition as well as digital (participation) formats in the context of the ISEK development.

 {gallery}